tonyscottpage/site/_posts/2014-08-18-inspired-by.markdown

 Well maybe because this is how my working life often feels!
 And not only me but also my clients.
 But right now this is August - my sacred time to refresh and reconnect.
 One thing I'm doing is making lists of what lights me up and an unexpected topic keeps coming up: "today's workplace".

+For example, it came up when I noticed the CEO wanted to keep biting people's heels but by contrast his number two fires up a new generation in a way that is less brutal and more inspiring.

 How is the workplace changing?
-Not just in the working hours and the remote-working, but in new groundrules for the "open source" world.
+Not just in the working hours and the remote-working, but in new groundrules for today's "open source" world.
 My gut says leaders will source the best ideas by feeding not eating the souls of their people.

-I am looking out for evidence and for answers, while also reflecting on all those pesky cats in my sack.
-By the way not intending to drown any little kittens, but perhaps to find them some new homes.
+I want to look for evidence, while also reflecting on all those pesky cats in my sack - not intending to drown any little kittens, but perhaps to find them some new homes.
+Am I the only one who feels burdened and separated from purpose?

 Leaving you now with a couple of questions: what inspires you?
 What are you finding is inspiring for those you lead?

 __________________
 <b>Notes</b>

-Image: Q Magazine qthemusic.com
+* Image: Q Magazine qthemusic.com

 __________________